Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Introduction

 \section{Introduction}

 The electrification of transportation is essential for establishing a green and sustainable mobility future.
-In recent years, governments across the globe have committed to supporting the adoption of electric vehicles (EVs) through a suite of regulations and/or subsidies.
-Among all types of vehicles, it is widely accepted that commercial fleets (e.g., ride-hailing cars) contribute to a high annual mileage and thus represent a prospective growth area for transport electrification and pollution reduction.
-Currently, Uber provides approximately 21 million rides per day in over 10,000 cities \cite{uber_report_2022}, and DiDi's global daily trips can even exceed 50 million \cite{didi_report_2022}.
-However, the vast majority of these rides are delivered by fossil fuel vehicles.
-For instance, EVs merely contribute to less than 5\% of miles driven by Uber drivers in Europe \cite{guardian_electric_2021}, and less than 0.5\% in the US \cite{fleming_policy_2020}, whereas the potential environmental benefits of electrifying ride-hailing fleets could be three times higher than those of electrifying private cars \cite{jenn_emissions_2020}.
-To unlock the enormous potential, the California government passed a legislation requiring transportation network companies to convert from petroleum to electric vehicles by 2030 \cite{forbes_california_2021}.
-In response, both Uber and Lyft have pledged to offer zero-emission mobility-on-demand services by the end of the decade \cite{uber_together,lyft_our}.
+In recent years, governments worldwide have committed to supporting the adoption of electric vehicles (EVs) through a suite of regulations and subsidies.
+Among all types of vehicles, commercial fleets (e.g., ride-hailing cars) are viewed as a promising sector for transport electrification due to their higher annual mileage.
+Companies like Uber and Didi, with their extensive global operations, have the potential to drive significant progress in pollution reduction.
+Uber alone provides approximately 21 million rides per day across over 10,000 cities \cite{uber_report_2022}, while Didi's global daily trips can even exceed 50 million \cite{didi_report_2022}.
+However, the vast majority of these rides are delivered by fossil fuel vehicles, with EVs accounting for less than 5\% of Uber drivers' miles driven in Europe \cite{guardian_electric_2021}, and less than 0.5\% in the US \cite{fleming_policy_2020}.
+In fact, the environmental benefits of electrifying ride-hailing fleets are estimated to be three times higher than those of electrifying private cars \cite{jenn_emissions_2020}.
+To unlock this enormous potential, California regulators have passed a legislation requiring transportation network companies to transition from petroleum to electric vehicles by 2030 \cite{forbes_california_2021}.
+In response, both Uber and Lyft have pledged to offer zero-emission mobility-on-demand services by the end of the decade \cite{uber_together}\cite{lyft_our}.